ivan-burda/zustand-firestore/README.md

 # zustand-firestore
-Simple app which stores stat locally using Zustand and does syncing with Firestore.
+Simple app which stores its state locally using Zustand and does syncing with Firestore.